forestryio/mobilemuster.com.au/content/education.md

 ---
-title: Education
+title: 'Education'
-subtitle: Educating Australians about recycling and the benefits it brings.
+subtitle: 'Educating Australians about recycling and the benefits it brings.'
 fimage: ''
 date: 2018-01-31T13:00:00.000Z
+type: 'default'
 ---
 By recycling your mobile, you'll be avoiding future greenhouse gas emissions, saving energy, protecting the environment and conserving natural resources.
 You're also preventing potentially hazardous materials from entering the environment.
 ![](/uploads/environmental%20benefits.jpg)